 Medical image analysis

-Extraction of useful information from large, unstructured medical images.
+Extraction of useful information from large, unstructured images.
 For example: annotation of instruments or abnormalities.

 Motion detection